FishsemiCode/prebuilts-gcc-windows-arm/share/doc/gcc-arm-none-eabi/readme.txt

 * Installing executables on Windows *
 Run the installer (gcc-arm-none-eabi-*-yyyymmdd-win32.exe) and follow the instructions.
+The installer can also be run on the command line.
+When run on the command-line, the following options can be set:
+  - /S Run in silent mode
+  - /P Adds the installation bin directory to the system PATH
+  - /R Adds an InstallFolder registry entry for the install.

+For example, to install the tools silently, amend users PATH and add registry
+entry:
+> gcc-arm-none-eabi-*-yyyymmdd-win32.exe /S /P /R

-The toolchain in windows zip package is an alternate solution to windows installer for those who cannot run the installer.
-The zip package needs to be decompressed in a proper place and then invoked, following instructions in next section.
+The toolchain in windows zip package is a backup to windows installer for those who cannot run installer.
+We need decompress the zip package in a proper place and then invoke it following instructions in next section.

-To use gdb python build (arm-none-eabi-gdb-py), you need to install 32 bit python2.7 no matter 32 or 64 bit Windows.
+To use gdb python build (arm-none-eabi-gdb-py), you need install 32 bit python2.7 no matter 32 or 64 bit Windows.
 Please get the package from https://www.python.org/download/.